City of Asheville – Title VI Policy Statement

 Eating and drinking are strictly prohibited on all transit buses.
 Please store away or dispose of all food and beverages before boarding the bus.

-Lost items which are recovered can be picked up at the Asheville Transit offices located at 360 West Haywood St., Monday through Friday, 8 a.m.-5 p.m.
-Inquiries about lost items may be made by calling (828) 253-5691.
+Recovered lost items can be picked up at the Asheville Rides Transit office located at 360 West Haywood St., Monday through Friday, 8 a.m.-5 p.m.
+Inquiries about lost items may be made by calling 828-253-5691.
 Lost items will be kept for thirty days and proper identification should be presented to claim them.
-Asheville Transit is not responsible for lost or stolen items.
+ART is not responsible for lost or stolen items.